sugosu/NexusArbiter/README.md

 ### Requirements

 - Python 3.10+
-- API key for OpenAI or Gemini
+- API key for OpenAI (the other providers are in progress)
 - Windows, macOS, or Linux

 ### Installation